Boodikka: Reign of Doomsday

-Boodikka later appears at the remains of New Krypton, where she encounters Batman and Supergirl of the Justice League.
-Boodikka explains that the Guardians had sent her to survey the ruins as a follow-up to the initial Green Lantern Corps inspection of the planet during World of New Krypton.
-The heroes are attacked by Doomsday, who injures Boodikka before she can react.
-However, she is taken to the Justice League Watchtower and begins healing herself.
+Boodikka later appears at the remains of the destroyed planet New Krypton, where she encounters Batman and Supergirl.
+Boodikka explains that the Guardians had sent her on a mission to survey the ruins as a follow-up to the Green Lantern Corps' initial inspection of the planet.
+Suddenly, the heroes are attacked by Doomsday, who strikes Boodikka before she can react.
+Due to her injuries, Boodikka is unable to effectively wield her ring and is nearly captured by Doomsday before being rescued by Supergirl.
+With Starman and Saint Walker acting as a distraction, Batman and Supergirl take Boodikka to the JLA Watchtower.
+Doomsday follows the two aboard.
+As he's about to attack them, Cyborg Superman emerges from Boodikka's body.
+After Doomsday captures Supergirl and Cyborg Superman and flees the Watchtower, Starman states that Boodikka is healing herself in the Justice League's medical facility and should soon have enough energy to return to Oa.

 In War of the Green Lanterns, Boodikka and the Alpha Lanterns are killed by Alpha Lantern Varix and buried on Oa.